-Article 21 Impartiality and Independence
+Article 21 Impartiality and independence

-The person designated to act as mediator must be must be impartial and independent, and remain so through the entire mediation process.
-This duty is extensive to the comediator, in the event of Co-Mediation.
+The person designated to act as mediator must be impartial and independent must be impartial and independent, and remain so through the entire mediation process.
+This duty is extensive to the co-mediator, in the event of Co-Mediation.